 If a crime happens off the University of Kansas campus, but within the city limits, those crimes are reported to Lawrence Police Department.
 This includes fraternity and sorority houses.
-The Lawrence Police may be reached at 785-830-7400. https://lawrenceks.org/police/.
+The Lawrence Police may be reached at 785-830-7400.

-If a crime happens in Douglas County, but not on campus nor in the city, the Douglas County Sherriff's Office is called.
-The Sherriff's Office phone number is 785-841-0007. https://dgso.org.
+If a crime happens in Douglas County, but not on campus nor in the city, the Douglas County Sheriff's Office is called.
+The Sherriff's Office phone number is 785-841-0007.